matuteiglesias/journal/content/JobMarket/2025-06-02_Comprehensive_Job_Application_Strategy_Development.md

 **🕒 11:50–14:30**
 **🏷️ Labels**: Job Application, Career Development, Cover Letters, Professional Branding
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to develop a comprehensive strategy for job applications, focusing on aligning personal strengths with job requirements and refining application materials for various roles.
+The session aimed to develop a comprehensive [[strategy]] for job applications, focusing on aligning personal strengths with job requirements and refining application materials for various roles.

 **Key Activities:**
 - Conducted an analysis of work sessions to assess domain expertise and market positioning.